unfoldingWord/uw-content-validation/src/components/book-package-check/README.md

 **Warning**: Some book packages contain many files and/or very large files, and downloading them all and then checking them might slow down your browser.

+**Note**: This component uses cached values of files stored inside the local browser.
+This makes reruns of the checks much faster, but it won't notice if you have updated the files on Door43.
+If you want to clear the local caches, use the `Clear Cache` function.

 ```js
 import BookPackageCheck from './BookPackageCheck';